Why Should You Make An Account Plan?

 Still not convinced?
-In this blog post we’ll discuss the main reasons why it’s importance to make an account plan, take some distance and be more focused.
+In this blog post, we’ll discuss the main reasons why it’s important to make an account plan, take some distance and be more focused.

 The business industry has become more competitive in recent years.
 Businesses have risen and fallen – and older companies are facing more competition from new competitors.
 Customers are also smarter at making decisions – because they have access to data right at their fingertips.

-The rise of many new variables which can impact businesses has led to the rise of analysts and data in sales.
+The rise of many new variables that can impact businesses has led to the rise of analysts and data in sales.

-That said, account plans force you take a step back and asses the potential in your region or a subset of accounts.
-It helps you identify the market share, strengths and weakness, and level of competition of your business,partners and competitors.
+That said, account plans force you to take a step back and assess the potential in your region or a subset of accounts.
+It helps you identify the market share, strengths and weakness, and level of competition of your business, partners and competitors.

 What’s the value offered by your partners?
 Is there a lot of potential in the industry?
 Will a partnership be mutually beneficial?
 Analyzing your partner’s potential through your account plan will help you predict and pursue high-revenue potential and profitable partners that can help your business grow.